-Silvia Colomina explains that "we contacted the Supplier Search Service to create a distribution center in Catalonia".
-Pineapple fiber enters Europe through the Port of Barcelona and it is in Catalonia where Ananas Anam has "a pool of suppliers that develop and finish the fabric, then prepare the orders and distribute them throughout Europe".
+Silvia Colomina explains, "We contacted the Supplier Search Service to create a distribution center in Catalonia."
+Pineapple fiber enters Europe through the Port of Barcelona.
+In Catalonia, Ananas Anam has "a pool of suppliers that develop and finish the fabric, then prepare the orders and distribute them throughout Europe."

 Why did you choose Catalonia?
-"Catalonia is a strategic centre in the textile sector", says Colomina.
+"Catalonia is a strategic center in the textile sector," says Colomina.
 "Traditional knowledge is rooted here.
-Although a lot of production has been moved to Asia, the know-how has remained in Catalonia and the local textile industry has found new strengths by investing in innovation", she adds.
+Although a lot of production has been moved to Asia, the know-how has remained in Catalonia, and the local textile industry has found new strengths by investing in innovation", she adds.

 A logistics and commercial center

-In the short term, the company will move the headquarters they now have in London to Catalonia, due to Brexit: "We want to access European calls for research and R&D projects, and from London, we won’t be able to", says Colomina.
+In the short term, the company will move its headquarters in London to Catalonia due to Brexit: "We want to access European calls for research and R&D projects, and from London, we won't be able to," says Colomina.

 In addition, the company will soon start working on plantations in Costa Rica, where it will copy the Philippines model.
 "We need lots of pineapple leaves!" says Colomina.
-Increasing the supply of raw materials is key to being able to manage large orders.
+Increasing the supply of raw materials is vital to managing large orders.
 "We need several sourcing points because the pineapple plant takes 18 months to grow and can be affected by unfavorable weather conditions", says Colomina.

 Incorporating the circular economy is also one of the objectives.
-And they have already identified Catalan suppliers for that: "Catalan companies are concerned about environmental issues such as water and waste management".
-What is missing now, she says, is "raising awareness and persuading the end customer that this is not fast fashion: it is another mentality".
+And they have already identified Catalan suppliers for that: "Catalan companies are concerned about environmental issues such as water and waste management."
+She says that "raising awareness and persuading the end customer that this is not fast fashion: it is another mentality" is missing now.

 Catalonia Industry Suppliers

-Ananas Anam took part in the presentation of Catalonia Industry Suppliers, a new online directory that brings together more than 3,000 Catalan suppliers.
-"It will be very useful for us and we will use it for sure", says Colomina.
-"It's a quick way to get access to potential providers, but sometimes you need more information".
-It is at that point that she recommends seeking personalized advice from the Supplier Search Service.
+Ananas Anam took part in the presentation of Catalonia Industry Suppliers, a new online directory that brings together more than 5,200 suppliers in Catalonia.
+"It will benefit us, and we will use it for sure," says Colomina.
+"It's a quick way to access potential providers, but sometimes you need more information."
+At that point, she recommends seeking personalized advice from the Supplier Search Service.

-The company plans to achieve a turnover of €1.9 million this year and has the financial support of several international investors who are concerned about sustainability.
+The company plans to achieve a turnover of €1.9 million this year and has the financial support of several international investors concerned about sustainability.
 What is their key to success?
-Colomina is very clear: "This is a product that has revolutionized the world of textiles thanks to the team behind it, from the farmers in the Philippines to the commercial team", as she concludes, "We are like a family".
+Colomina is very clear: "This is a product that has revolutionized the world of textiles thanks to the team behind it, from the farmers in the Philippines to the commercial team," as she concludes, "We are like a family."